Look for the Light (song): Development

 John Robert Hoffman, the creator of Only Murders in the Building alongside lead actor Steve Martin, had previously hired Benj Pasek and Justin Paul to compose the songs for the third season of the show.
 Pasek and Paul signed on the condition that they would be able to work with Broadway songwriters, a proposal Hoffman approved of.
-Pasek and Paul decided to collaborate with Into The Woods stage lyricist Sara Bareilles to write "Look for the Light".
+Pasek and Paul decided to collaborate with Waitress lyricist and composer Sara Bareilles to write "Look for the Light".
 This collaboration was mutually desirable for the three songwriters.
 "Look for the Light" was composed specifically for Meryl Streep's voice, with the songwriters listening to her previous vocal performances to establish her vocal range.
 Streep was then shown the song over a video call on Zoom.

 A counter-melody was developed later for Broadway actress and co-star Ashley Park, with both Park and Streep reportedly continuing to sing the melody so that the reactions of the cast could be captured in response to their actual in-show performance.
 Streep had felt intimidated by the melody of the song, with only two days for preparation before performing in front of a group of twenty people to new orchestration.